for Cold Climate Housing and much more

 Lee Valley Tools originally published Fine Tuning Your Radial Arm Saw and when the print run was sold out they decided not to reprint it as the radial arm saw was loosing favor in the marketplace.
 People just thought it was too complicated, or never imagined what they could do with it.
 By the grace of new technology, that out of print book is now available in electronic format and can be downloaded from this site on the Learning Curve tab.
 So for those of you who are hoarding copies, you can now read Fine Tuning Your Radial Arm Saw on your computer or print it out for your neighbour.
 At 300 dpi it will print out with the same graphics quality as the original book.

-Keywords: Woodworking, Workshop, Saws, Jigs, Power Tools, Radial Saw, Books, Mitre Saw, Techniques
+Keywords: Woodworking, Workshop, Saws, Jigs, Power Tools, Books, Radial Saw, Mitre Saw, Techniques

 Article 1747